At-Home Lower Body Workout for Beginners (1:41)

 Isolation: This is a public health measure used to prevent the spread of disease.
 It involves separating a person who is already infected with the disease from the rest of society.

 Quarantine: Like isolation, this is a public health measure used to prevent the spread of disease.
 However, it involves separating a person who has been exposed to the disease from the rest of society.
 It is uncertain whether they actually have the disease or not.

 Self-quarantine: The idea behind self-quarantine is the same as quarantine, but it is not mandated.
 If you think you have been exposed to the disease, it is recommended that you self-quarantine yourself to prevent possibly spreading the disease.

-Shelter in place: This is a technique that has been ordered in California and has been discussed for New York City.
-A shelter-in-place order requires people to stay home except for urgent or emergency concerns.
+Shelter in place: A shelter-in-place order requires people to stay home except for urgent or emergency concerns.
 Whereas “isolation” is used for infected people and “quarantine” is used for exposed people, shelter-in-place is required of everyone.